BlackGlory/better-sqlite3-migrations/README.md

 ```

 ### migrate
 ```ts
 function migrate(db: Database, migrations: IMigration[], targetVersion?: number): void
 ```

 If targetVersion is `undefined`, then use the maximum version of migrations.

+## FAQ
+### Can multiple instances migrate in parallel?
+Yes, the `user_version` update is visible to every database connection.

+You may need a proper restart strategy,
+because each migration uses `BEGIN IMMEDIATE` to ensure that parallel write transactions fail early.